The Michelin Man Is the Final Boss of Rare Wheels

 For this history, I’ll be combining the accounts of two owners of these Bibendum wheels.
 One is a 2004 blog post by Japanese Michelin fan Biblog, while the other is a series of Facebook posts by user Cornelius Rapolani.
 A certification document shared by the latter debunks the Ronal origin rumor, specifying their manufacturer as Kronprinz AG, a prominent German manufacturer of steel wheels.
 In 1997, a majority share of Kronprinz was purchased by Michelin, which completely took over the company in 2004.
 It seems safe to assume these wheels were made to commemorate Kronprinz’s acquisition.
 Likewise, a translation of Biblog’s post suggests (if not definitively) that they were distributed alongside Michelin tires in some regions.

-The wheels were apparently cast from aluminum alloy in a single size, 14×6, with a 4×108 bolt pattern and an offset I gather to be about 16 millimeters.
+The wheels were apparently cast from aluminum alloy in a single size, 14×6, with a 4×108 bolt pattern and a 16-millimeter offset.
 That size mostly fits a range of small French cars, such as the Peugeot 205 or Citroën Saxo and Xantia.
 Weight-wise, they’re as pudgy as Bibendum himself for 14-inch alloys, coming in between 15 and 20 pounds—our friend Biblog wasn’t able to be more specific.
 They also shoot down the notion that only a few sets exist worldwide, stating that 20 sets were imported to Japan alone.
 They came to own one of those sets of wheels, which they describe as “horrible.”

 Apparently, Michelin’s Bibendum wheels were cheaply designed and made, which you might expect from a novelty aluminum wheel made by a company specializing in steelies.
 Their shape means they don’t cool brakes well, while Biblog’s author reports two details that suggest they weren’t high-quality wheels.
 They’d heard other owners report their (irreplaceable) center caps popping out at highway speeds, while personally seeing tire technicians struggle to balance the oddly shaped wheels.
 Not that they didn’t amuse the hell out of the techs working with them, though.